-The Company reported income from continuing operations of \$308.7 million, or \$2.56 per diluted share, in 2004 compared to income of \$41.8 million, or \$.35 per diluted share, in 2003 and income of \$1.4 million, or \$.01 per diluted share, in 2002.
+The Company reported income from continuing operations of 224.2 million, or 1.86 per diluted share, in 2004 compared to a loss of 82.7 million, or 69 per diluted share, in 2003 and income of \$2.9 million, or \$.02 per diluted share, in 2002.
+As discussed is Note 1 to the Consolidated Financial Statements, the Company's consolidated financial statements have been restated.

 The increase in the Company's diluted earnings per share from 2003 to 2004 is due primarily to the net effects of (i) lower chemicals operating income, (ii) higher component products operating income, (iii) lower environmental remediation and legal expenses of NL, (iv) higher equity in earnings of TIMET and (v) certain income tax benefits.
-The increase in the Company's diluted earnings per share from 2002 to 2003 is due primarily to the net effects of (i) higher chemicals operating income, (ii) higher components products operating income, (iii) a higher operating loss in the Company's waste management segment, (iv) higher environmental remediation expenses of NL and (v) certain income tax benefits.
+The increase in the Company's diluted earnings per share from 2002 to 2003 is due primarily to the net effects of (i) higher chemicals operating income, (ii) higher components products operating income, (ii) higher chemicals operating loss in the Company's waste management segment, (iv) higher environmental remediation expenses of NL, (v) certain income tax benefits and (vi) current and deferred provisions for income taxes related to the Company's investment in Kronos.

-Income from continuing operations in 2004 includes (i) a second quarter income tax benefit related to the reversal of Kronos' deferred income tax asset valuation allowance in Germany of \$1.91 per diluted share, (ii) an income tax benefit related to the reversal of the deferred income tax asset valuation allowance related to EMS and the adjustment of estimated income taxes due upon the IRS settlement related to EMS of \$.30 per diluted share, (iii) income related to Kronos' contract dispute settlement of \$.03 per diluted share, (iv) income related to NL's fourth quarter sales of Kronos common stock in market transactions of \$.01 per diluted share, (v) income related to the Company's pro-rata share of TIMET's non-operating gain from TIMET's exchange of its convertible preferred debt securities for a new issue of TIMET convertible preferred stock of \$.03 per diluted share and (vi) income related to the Company's pro-rata share of TIMET's income tax benefit resulting from TIMET's utilization of a capital loss carryforward, the benefit of which had not been previously recognized by TIMET, of \$.01 per diluted share.
+Income from continuing operations in 2004 includes (i) a second quarter income tax benefit related to the reversal of Kronos' deferred income tax asset valuation allowance in Germany of \$1.91 per diluted share, (ii) an income tax benefit related to the reversal of the deferred income tax asset valuation allowance related to EMS and the adjustment of estimated income taxes due upon the IRS settlement related to EMS of \$.34 per diluted share, (iii) income related to Kronos' contract dispute settlement of \$.03 per diluted share, (iv) income related to NL's fourth quarter sales of Kronos common stock in market transactions of \$.01 per diluted share, (v) income related to the Company's pro-rata share of TIMET's non-operating gain from TIMET's exchange of its convertible preferred debt securities for a new issue of TIMET convertible preferred stock of \$.03 per diluted share and (vi) income related to the Company's pro-rata share of TIMET's income tax benefit resulting from TIMET's utilization of a capital loss carryforward, the benefit of which had not been previously recognized by TIMET, of \$.01 per diluted share.